Which Pipe Is Best for Plumbing? A Practical Guide for Smart Construction

 Drawbacks

-UPVC pipes are not designed for hot water applications and may deform under high temperatures.
+UPVC pipes are not intended for hot water applications and may deform when exposed to elevated temperatures.

-SWR Pipes – Designed for Drainage and Waste Disposal
+SWR Pipes – Built for Drainage and Waste Disposal

-SWR (Soil, Waste, and Rainwater) pipes play a crucial role in plumbing systems, even though they are not used for water supply.
+SWR (Soil, Waste, and Rainwater) pipes are designed specifically for wastewater management rather than water supply.

-SWR pipes are essential for hygienic and efficient waste management in buildings.
+SWR pipes are essential for maintaining hygienic and efficient waste disposal in residential and commercial buildings.

-Agriline Pipes – Best for Agriculture and Outdoor Plumbing
+Agriline Pipes – Ideal for Agriculture and Outdoor Water Distribution

-Agriline pipes are mainly developed for agricultural and irrigation use but are sometimes used in external plumbing applications.
+Agriline pipes are primarily developed for agricultural and irrigation purposes but may also be used in certain external water supply applications.

 Ideal Applications